CodeLinkIO/MoveAndWhap/README.md

 - Players can join anywhere within the -128,127 for x and y.
 - Players can move North (0), East (1), South (2), and West (3) one space.
 - Players can move all the way to 2^256-1 before wrapping around to the other side.
-  - This is likely will never happen based on how long a block takes to confirm.
+  - This likely will never happen based on how long a block takes to confirm.
 Because of this, the board is effectively infinite.
 - Players can attack adjacent victims if the player is facing them and the victim is not facing the player.
 - You must rejoin after you die.